Knight-kkk/MPZRPC/README.md

 - [how to use Protobuf in your project?](https://github.com/protocolbuffers/protobuf.git)
 - [how to use ZooKeeper in your project?](https://github.com/apache/zookeeper.git)

-Then, clone MPZRPC with `git clone https://github.com/Knight-kkk/MPZRPC.git`
+Then, clone MPZRPC with `git clone https://github.com/Knight-kkk/MPZRPC.git`.

+Grant execution permission to automatic building shell script `autobuild.sh` with `chmod 777 autobuild.sh`.